-If they consider that a breach of the disciplinary regulations has occurred, the Proctors can refer the matter to the Student Disciplinary Panel.
+If they consider that a breach of the disciplinary regulations has occurred, the Proctors can refer the matter to the Academic Conduct Panel or to the Student Disciplinary Panel (see section 10).
 Where plagiarism is proven, it will be dealt with severely: in the most extreme cases, this can result in the student's career at Oxford being ended by expulsion from the University.

-w www.ox.ac.uk/students/academic/ quidance/skills/plagiarism
+www.ox.ac.uk/students/academic/ guidance/skills/plagiarism